 The historic city of Utrecht, with its charming canals and outdoor terraces, is the 4th largest city in the Netherlands.
 Located in the center of the country with Amsterdam just 30 minutes, and Paris 4 hours, away by train, the central location allows students to take advantage of the charms of campus life and a scenic location with easy access to fascinating travel destinations around Europe.
 With a population of over 300,000, it is a vibrant, sociable city.
 Rich with culture, Utrecht offers museums, festivals, Cultural Sundays, the City-theatre and concert hall.
 The long history of this 2000-year old city is evident in its ancient churches, the Dom tower, and the old inner-city of small streets, canals and cellars.

 With 7 faculties and over 30,000 students, including nearly 1,800 international students, Utrecht Univesity prides itself on combining excellent teaching with a multidisciplinary approach with innovative research and international partnerships with other research universities around the world.
-Recently celebrating its 380th year, its origins lie even further in the medieval past, but its focus is decidedly forward-looking.
+Founded over 380 years ago, its origins lie even further in the medieval past, but its focus is decidedly forward-looking.
 It consistently ranks as one of the top 100 universities in the world.

 There are two semesters, and each is divided into two periods.
 In each period students take two courses.
 Courses are generally worth 4 credits in the U.S. credit system.